 However, as the hearts run is approaching the tails cut, the spirit becomes more powerful and flavorful.
 Even once these tails have overpowered the hearts and we’ve made our cut, some of these rich hearts are still intertwined with the bitter tails.
 At this stage, our distillers collect a fourth cut- a blend of rich hearts mixed with tails otherwise known as the “seconds”.
 These small amounts are collected over many runs and redistilled together, liberating the hearts.
 This creates a single batch, single barrel expression of Queen’s Share rum.
-We have been distilling and aging Queen’s Share for four years and are happy to say she is finally ready to meet you.

 Style: A traditional Queen’s Share Rum, dry, oak and color unique to batch, effusive aromatics, opulent body, luscious texture